What is a smart contract, and how does it work?

 Back then, Szabo conceptualized a digital currency called Bit Gold.
-While the asset was never actually launched, this Bitcoin predecessor highlighted the smart contract use case — trustless transactions on the internet.
-If Web 1.0 was the internet, itself, and Web 2.0 the presence of centralized platforms, then Web 3.0 is the trustless, automated, user-powered version of the digital space.
+While the asset was never actually launched, this Bitcoin (BTC) predecessor highlighted the smart contract use case — trustless transactions on the internet.

 Benefits of smart contracts

-Smart Contract blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, security, savings, as discussed in the sections below.
+Smart contract blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, security and savings, as discussed in the sections below.

 Aside from the payments example mentioned above, there are various, potential implementations of smart contracts that can automate the world and make it an easier place to live.
 Here are some prominent examples of smart contract use cases.

 For social media, no intermediary controls a network.
-Instead, users choose which information to make public and which to keep private.
-Should they want to participate in information exchange, like an endorsement, they can create a smart contract and choose which data is transacted, rather than simply taking everything about the user.
+Instead, users choose what information to make public and what to keep private.
+Should they want to participate in information exchange, like an endorsement, they can create a smart contract and choose what data is transacted, rather than simply gleaning everything about a user.
 A third party isn’t there to take some of the funds or secretly store and sell that data — only the user profits.

 The same applies when it comes to dealing with banks and other financial institutions.
 Communication only involves sending required documents and vital information over.
 There’s no risk of a loan group storing your email address and selling it to other credit companies.
 That info is entirely under the user’s control.

 In the traditional world, real estate brokers are a necessary evil.
 Considering the act of selling a house is nothing short of long and convoluted, owners will hire a broker to manage the confusing parts for them, such as the paperwork and finding a buyer.
-While that sounds ideal for the seller, remember that brokers take a significant fee of the house’s sell price.
+While that sounds ideal for the seller, remember that brokers take a significant fee from the house’s sale price.

 Insurance policies could easily benefit from smart contracts.
 Essentially, signing up for a policy would enter the user into a smart contract with a provider.
 All policy requirements would be written into the smart contract, which the user would read and sign if they agree.